High-voltage direct current: Voltage-source converters

 Widely used in motor drives since the 1980s, voltage-source converters (VSCs) started to appear in HVDC in 1997 with the experimental Hellsjön–Grängesberg project in Sweden.
 By the end of 2011, this technology had captured a significant proportion of the HVDC market.

 The development of higher rated insulated-gate bipolar transistors (IGBTs), gate turn-off thyristors (GTOs), and integrated gate-commutated thyristors (IGCTs), has made HVDC systems more economical and reliable.
 This is because modern IGBTs incorporate a short-circuit failure mode, wherein should an IGBT fail, it is mechanically shorted.
 Therefore, modern VSC HVDC converter stations are designed with sufficient redundancy to guarantee operation over their entire service lives.
-The manufacturer Hitachi Energy (formerly Hitachi ABB Power Grids) calls this concept HVDC Light, while Siemens calls a similar concept HVDC PLUS (Power Link Universal System) and Alstom call their product based upon this technology HVDC MaxSine.
+The manufacturer Hitachi Energy (formerly Hitachi ABB Power Grids and ABB earlier) calls this concept HVDC Light, while Siemens calls a similar concept HVDC PLUS (Power Link Universal System) similarly General Electric Vernova (Alstom, a part of General Electric later) call their product based upon this technology as HVDC MaxSine.
+In addition to this, Toshiba calls their product as HVDC-VSC MMC^{*1} technology and Mitsubishi Electric call their product as HVDC Diamond.
 They have extended the use of HVDC down to blocks as small as a few tens of megawatts and overhead lines as short as a few dozen kilometers.
 There are several different variants of VSC technology: most installations built until 2012 use pulse-width modulation in a circuit that is effectively an ultra-high-voltage motor drive.
 More recent installations, including HVDC PLUS and HVDC MaxSine, are based on variants of a converter called a modular multilevel converter (MMC).

 Multilevel converters have the advantage that they allow harmonic filtering equipment to be reduced or eliminated altogether.
 By way of comparison, AC harmonic filters of typical line-commutated converter stations cover nearly half of the converter station area.

 With time, voltage-source converter systems will probably replace all installed simple thyristor-based systems, including the highest DC power transmission applications.